Towards Rich, Portable, and Large-Scale Pedestrian Data Collection: System Description

-To ensure time synchronization across the captured videos, we employed Precision Time Protocol over a wireless network to synchronize each of the clocks of the computers powering the cameras, which allows for sub-microsecond synchronization.
+To ensure time synchronization across the captured videos, we employed Precision Time Protocol over a wireless network to synchronize each of the the computers powering the cameras, which allows for sub-microsecond synchronization.
 For redundancy, we held an LED light at a location inside the field of view of all the cameras and switched it on and off at the beginning of each recording session.
 We then checked for the LED light signal during the post-processing stage to synchronize the starting frame of all the captured videos for each recording session.
-We observed very little time drift in the individual recording computer clocks throughout the duration of each recording session, meaning that one synchronization point at the beginning of the recording sufficed.

-Due to the portable nature of our system and the long distances between the cameras and the scene, we used scene reconstruction techniques to retrieve the intrinsics and poses of the cameras.
-We used Colmap \cite{schonberger2018robust} to perform a 3D reconstruction of the scene and estimated the static camera poses and intrinsics by additionally supplying it with dozens of static pictures of the atrium taken from a smartphone.
-The effectiveness of obtaining the camera parameters this way may also be applied to future work.
-For example, it may be possible to use crowdsourced approaches to collect such data when trying to repeat our effort with other camera deployments (e.g., a building atrium with multiple security cameras) since hundreds of images and videos may be available in populous areas.